TheOneTrueGuy/CASI/plans_and_progress.md

 *   **Issue:** The interface can be overwhelming for new users.
 *   **Goal:** Make the interface more intuitive and self-guiding.
 *   **Suggestions:**
-    *   Add page elements, resources, or graphics to provide hints.
+    *   **Visual Guidance:** Add arrows or pointers directing the user from "Generator" -> "Critic" -> "Next Step" to visualize the flow.
-    *   Implement a "Walkthrough" or "Tour" mode for first-time users.
+    *   **Hover Tips:** Add tooltips to buttons and labels explaining their function (e.g., "This runs the Generator using the selected backend").
-    *   Add tooltips to technical terms (e.g., "Temperature", "System Prompt").
+    *   **Tour Mode:** Implement a "Walkthrough" for first-time users.

 ### 2. Dynamic Prompts & Meta-Feedback
 *   **Issue:** System prompts remain static throughout the cycle (except for the basic switch to "Iteration Mode").